NENA911/NG911GISDataModel/postgresql/postgresql_data_model_initial_data_template.md

 /* *****************************************************************************
-   nena.SiteStructureAddressPoint_PlaceTypes Initial Data
+   nena.PlaceType Initial Data
    Source: https://www.iana.org/assignments/location-type-registry/location-type-registry.xml
            per NENA-STA-006.2-2022, Section 5.78, p.69
    Last Update:  2022-11-05
    ************************************************************************** */
---DELETE FROM nena.SiteStructureAddressPoint_PlaceTypes;
+--DELETE FROM nena.PlaceType;
-INSERT INTO nena.SiteStructureAddressPoint_PlaceTypes VALUES
+INSERT INTO nena.PlaceType VALUES
 	('airport','A place from which aircrafts operate, such as an airport or heliport.')
 ,	('arena','Enclosed area used for sports events.')
 ,	('bank','Business establishment in which money is kept for saving, commercial purposes, is invested, supplied for loans, or exchanged.')